1963 Utah Utes football team

-The 1963 Utah Redskins football team was an American football team that represented the University of Utah as a member of the Western Athletic Conference (WAC) during the 1963 NCAA University Division football season.
-In their sixth season under head coach Ray Nagel, the Redskins compiled an overall record of 4–6 with a mark of 2–2 against conference opponents, tying for third place in the WAC.
+The 1963 Utah Utes football team, or also commonly known as the Utah Redskins, was an American football team that represented the University of Utah as a member of the Western Athletic Conference (WAC) during the 1963 NCAA University Division football season.
+In their sixth season under head coach Ray Nagel, the Utes compiled an overall record of 4–6 with a mark of 2–2 against conference opponents, tying for third place in the WAC.
 Home games were played on campus at Ute Stadium in Salt Lake City.